Game Trees

 Moves #

-The moves the player makes to go from position A to position B are represented by an edge connecting vertex A and vertex B. Even though edges can represent movement in both directions, the edges for games are one-way arrows to represent the forward motion of time as we go from one game position to the next.
+The moves a player makes to go from position A to position B are represented by an edge connecting vertex A to vertex B. Even though edges can represent movement in both directions, the edges for games are one-way arrows to represent the forward motion of time as we go from one game position to the next.
 This is why game trees are directed graphs, or graphs with edges that point in a specific direction.

-Check out the chapter on Tree Traversals and Graphs in CS61B for a deeper dive into the difference between undirected and directed graphs!
+Check out the chapter Tree Traversals and Graphs in CS61B for a deeper dive into the difference between undirected and directed graphs!

 Move diagram